noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 Underwood.
 With shells.
 With these keys.
 Not teletypes.
-And these words in my hands shall be true.
+And these words in my hands will be true.
-It is the hour of the mosquitoes on Solentiname.
+It's the hour of the mosquitoes on Solentiname.
-And of the sad bird that sings Jodido.
+And of the sad bird that sings *Jodido*.
 The last cormorant has gone.
 Will the lights be on yet
 at the United Nations?